 In the mid-1960s, a re-examination of the institute's mission began.
 Over the next fifteen years, the institute was transformed from a school and art center into a museum.
 When the school closed in 1965, fine art became the institute's primary emphasis.
 The goal of forming a distinguished comprehensive collection was replaced with a more specialized focus, exhibiting and collecting art produced from 1850 to the present.
 This focus was, and remains, unique in the region.
 In October 1980 the importance of collecting as part of the mission was sealed by a name change.
 "Akron Art Institute" became "Akron Art Museum."
 The following year the museum moved to another renovated historic downtown structure, the 1899 old post office building it still occupies.

-Over the next quarter century, the museum has continued to enrich the lives of those in Northeast Ohio and beyond through modern art.
+Over the next quarter century, the museum has continued to enrich the lives of those in Northeast Ohio and beyond through modern and contemporary art.
 Its nationally recognized collection was documented through the publication of collection catalogues.
 Three acquisitions endowments were created to ensure the collection's future growth.
 A greatly enlarged general endowment provided increased, more stable funding, allowing the staff to undertake ambitious programs and exhibitions with national and even international impact.
 In 2007, its eighty-fifth year, the museum more than tripled in size with the opening of the new John S. and James L. Knight Building, which adjoins the 1899 building.
 Spanning three centuries, like the museum's collection, together they symbolize the museum's dual role as preserver of the past and herald of the future.